cosmos/cosmos-sdk/examples/simpleGov/x/simple_governance/tutorial.md

 ## Introduction to the Cosmos-SDK

-Developing a Tendermint-based blockchain means that you only have to code the application (i.e. the business logic).
+Developing a Tendermint-based blockchain means that you only have to code the application (i.e. the state-machine).
 But that in itself can prove to be rather difficult.
 This is why the Cosmos-SDK exists.

-The Cosmos-SDK is a platform for building multi-asset Proof-of-Stake (PoS) blockchains, like the Cosmos Hub.
-It is both a library for building and securely interacting with blockchain applications.
+The [Cosmos-SDK](https://github.com/cosmos/cosmos-sdk) is a platform for building multi-asset Proof-of-Stake (PoS) blockchains, like the Cosmos Hub, as well as Proof-Of-Authority (PoA) blockchains.

-The goal of the Cosmos-SDK is to allow developers to easily create custom interoperable blockchain applications within the Cosmos Network without having to recreate common blockchain functionality, thus abstracting away the complexities of building a Tendermint ABCI application.
+The goal of the Cosmos-SDK is to allow developers to easily create custom interoperable blockchain applications within the Cosmos Network without having to recreate common blockchain functionality, thus abstracting away the complexity of building a Tendermint ABCI application.
 We envision the SDK as the npm-like framework to build secure blockchain applications on top of Tendermint.

 In terms of its design, the SDK optimizes flexibility and security.
 The framework is designed around a modular execution stack which allows applications to mix and match elements as desired.
 In addition, all modules are sandboxed for greater application security.